 - Click Email Server and Sender.

-Type the IP address for the outgoing SMTP mail server in the SMTP
+Type the IP address or hostname for the outgoing SMTP mail server in the

-Note: The SMTP server should be the FQDN or IP address of an outgoing mail server that is accessible from the ExtraHop management network.
+Note: The SMTP server should be the fully qualified domain name (FQDN) or IP address of an outgoing mail server that is accessible from the ExtraHop management network.
 If the DNS server is set, then the SMTP server can be a FQDN, otherwise it needs to be an IP address.

 - Type the port number for SMTP communication in the SMTP Port field.
 The default port number is 25.